 Her book Sex and Power: Defining History, Shaping Societies was released by Penguin Books in 2008 (Penguin Global, 2009).
 She is the founder and director of The 50 Million Missing Campaign, an online, global, campaign working to stop the ongoing female genocide (gendercide) in India.
-An International award-winning campaign, The 50 Million Missing is the largest, grassroots lobby to end female gendercide, and is supported by more than half a million people from over 200 countries.
+An International, award-winning campaign, The 50 Million Missing Campaign is the largest, grassroots lobby to end female gendercide, and is supported by more than half a million people from over 200 countries.
 In 2015, European Students for Liberty recognized her among ‘Six Women Who are Changing the World.‘ Readers Club of Delhi lists her among ‘Indian Feminist Writers You Can’t Afford to Miss.’

 WRITINGS & PHOTOGRPAHY

 Sex and Power: Defining History, Shaping Societies was a culmination of a five-year, in-depth, social and historical study of gender and sexuality in context of power in India.
-The book looks at how and why the concept of sexual morality and the sexual customs changed in each historical period in India, and has been described as “An extraordinary take on a subject still a taboo [and].. a new interpretation of Indian history.”
+The book looks at how and why the concept of sexual morality and the sexual customs changed in each historical period in India, and has been described by The Telegraph as “An extraordinary take on a subject still a taboo [and].. a new interpretation of Indian history.”
 The book also looks at how this power hierarchy of gender and sexuality has lead to India’s ongoing female gendercide.
 The book was long-listed for the 2008 Crossword-Vodaphone Non-fiction Book Award.
 In 2009 the book reached the no.1 spot on Crossword’s best-sellers list in Kolkata.
 For the reviews, excerpts and other details about the book click here.